This is the mother of all packaging terminology posts!

 Camera Ready Art

-Original artwork which is ready for photography; or artwork prepared on computer with all necessary files copied onto a disk.
+Original artwork which is ready for photography; or artwork prepared on computer with all necessary files.

 Acronym for Cyan, Magenta, Yellow, Black – subtractive primary colors.
 Printing colors for “4-color process” color reproduction.